Risk Management

 |---|---|---|---|

-| Threats | If measures for ensuring diversity and equal opportunity in the workplace are inadequate, a loss of trust among stakeholders or regulatory penalties could result. |
+| Threats | Inadequate diversity and equal opportunity in the workplace could result in a loss of trust among stakeholders or social sanctions. |

 |